liewteh/challenge-london-mini-guide/README.md

 - Is well definined
 - Is targetted to begineer developers

-Want to add a challenge?
-Raise a PR against this repo
+Everyone is welcome to raise a Pull Request on this repository - please share with volunteering and/or students before merging.